pinepain/php-object-maps/README.md

 Mapping class that references values weakly.
 Entries will be discarded when reference to the key or value exists any more.
 Built on top of [`SplObjectStorage`][php-SplObjectStorage].

-##### Caution

-Because a `Ref\WeakKeyValueMap` is built on top of a `SplObjectStorage`, it must not change size when iterating over it.
-This can be difficult to ensure for a `Weakref\WeakKeyValueMap` because actions performed by the program during iteration may cause items in the storage to vanish "by magic" (as a side effect of garbage collection).

 ##### Example

 ```php